dotnet/docs/docs/csharp/roslyn-sdk/tutorials/how-to-write-csharp-analyzer-code-fix.md

    [!code-csharp[declarations where the initializer isn't const](~/samples/csharp/roslyn-sdk/Tutorials/MakeConst/MakeConst.Test/MakeConstUnitTests.cs#InitializerNotConstant "a declaration where the initializer is not a compile-time constant should not raise the diagnostic")]

-All of the preceding conditions are complicated a C# rule that allows multiple declarations as part of one statement.
+It can be even more complicated because C# allows multiple declarations as one statement.
 Consider the following test case string constant:

 [!code-csharp[multiple initializers](~/samples/csharp/roslyn-sdk/Tutorials/MakeConst/MakeConst.Test/MakeConstUnitTests.cs#MultipleInitializers "A declaration can be made constant only if all variables in that statement can be made constant")]